 This part is optional.
 However, I recommend putting some Rosemary and Thyme again between the breast skin and the meat.
 I've used fresh and dried, and I can't notice the difference.
 I wouldn't go overboard.
 Just use a little bit.
 If you think it needs a little more, you can always add more the next time you cook a turkey.
 Note: A professional cook suggested finely chopping the spices and whipping them in the butter that you spread between the skin and breast in the previous step above.

 It sounds like a great idea to me.
 Update 11/24/11... this works great!

 Lightly Salt and Pepper all the skin on the outside.
 This will help make the skin crisp!

-.
-This again is not a typo!
+Reduce the heat to 250°F. This again is not a typo!
 Don't let anybody tell you that the temperature has to be higher for it to get done.
 The reason that turkey is so often very dry is that it's overcooked.
 We want to slow cook the turkey.